Syria at the Mediterranean Games

 Syria has competed at every celebration of the Mediterranean Games since the 1951 Mediterranean Games.
 As of 2022, the Syrian athletes have won a total of 150 medals.
 The country's ranking in the history of the Games is 14th place.

 Medal tables

 Medals by Mediterranean Games

 Below lies the table representing all Syrian medals across all games.
 Syria has won a total of 150 medals.

 Medals by sport

 Medals by the Mediterranean Beach Games

-Syria won so far four medals at the Mediterranean Beach Games in which being one gold, one silver and two bronze, since their debut.
+Syria won so far four medals at the Mediterranean Beach Games in which being two gold, one silver and two bronze, since their debut.